CYCBrian/wk17-regex-tutorial-gist/Develop/gist-template.md

 - **Unicode** `u`: This flag enables support for Unicode character and properties.

 You are not limited to just using one flag when creating you regex.
 You can stick them all in your regex and it'll still work (e.g. `/a*/gimsu`).
-But do make sure the flags serves the purpose of your regex or you'll just be wasting you precious key presses.
+But do make sure the flags serves the purpose of your regex or you'll just be wasting precious milliseconds.

 ### Character Escapes